Air-side in the Asian Café Bowl Bowl,

 fat almonds sweet as butter.

-folk drinking beer with their breakfast noodles.
+noisy folk drinking beer with their breakfast noodles.

 The walls are the colour of rice,

-steamed windows overlook
+steamed windows overlook parked aeroplanes

-parked airplanes and terminal buildings
+and terminal buildings.

-There are trees over behind the airport fence,
+There are trees behind the airport fence,

 trees and a chimney and gas storage tanks